-Table 3-1.
-The Avoid Process for Proposed Anthropogenic Disturbances within the SGMA Anthropogenic disturbances should be avoided in habitats within the SGMA.
-If project proponents wish to demonstrate that a disturbance cannot be avoided, exemptions will be granted if the criteria listed in the table can be met for the applicable management category.
-Core Management Areas Priority Management Areas General Management Areas Non-habitat Management ("best of the best") Areas Demonstrate that the project cannot be reasonably accomplished elsewhere - the purpose and need of the project could not be accomplished in an alternative location, or that locating the project elsewhere is not technically or economically feasible; Demonstrate that the individual and cumulative impacts of the project would not result in habitat fragmentation or other impacts that would cause sage-grouse populations to decline through consultation with the SETT; Demonstrate that sage-grouse population trends within the PMU are stable or increasing over a ten-year rolling average; Demonstrate that project infrastructure will be co-located with existing disturbances to the greatest extent possible; Develop Site Specific Consultation Based Design Features to minimize impacts through consultation with the SETT; and, Mitigate unavoidable impacts through compensatory mitigation via the Conservation Credit System.
+- ze, and Mitigate Process for Proposed A Anthropogenic disturbances should be av ll be granted if the criteria listed in the ta · · Priority Habitat Management Areas General Habitat Management Areas Other Habitat Management Non-Habitat Areas (PHMA, "best of the best") (GHMA) Areas (OHMA) Demonstrate that the project cannot be reasonably accomplished elsewhere - the purpose and need of the project could not be accomplished in an alternative location, or that locating the project elsewhere is not technically or economically feasible; Demonstrate that the individual and cumulative impacts of the project would not result in habitat fragmentation or other impacts that would cause sage-grouse populations to decline through consultation with the SETT; Demonstrate that sage-grouse population trends within the PMU are stable or increasing over a ten-year rolling average; Demonstrate that project infrastructure will be co-located with existing disturbances to the greatest extent possible; Develop Site Specific Consultation Based Design Features to minimize impacts through consultation with the SETT; and, Mitigate unavoidable impacts through compensatory mitigation via the Conservation Credit System.
 Mitigation rates will be higher for disturbances within this category.
 Demonstrate that the project cannot be reasonably accomplished elsewhere - the purpose and need of the project could not be accomplished in an alternative location, or that locating the project elsewhere is not technically or economically feasible; Demonstrate that project infrastructure will be co-located with existing disturbances to the greatest extent possible.
 If co- location is not possible, siting should reduce individual and cumulative impact to sage-grouse and their habitat; Demonstrate that the project should not result in unnecessary and undue habitat fragmentation that may cause decline in sage-grouse populations within the PMU through consultation with the SETT; Develop Site Specific Consultation Based Design Features to minimize impacts through consultation with the SETT; and, Mitigate unavoidable impacts through compensatory mitigation via the Conservation Credit System.
 Demonstrate that the project cannot be reasonably accomplished elsewhere - the purpose and need of the project could not be accomplished in an alternative location, or that locating the project elsewhere is not technically or economically feasible; Demonstrate that project infrastructure will be co- located with existing disturbances to the greatest extent possible; Develop Site Specific Consultation Based Design Features to minimize impacts through consultation with the SETT; and, Mitigate unavoidable impacts through compensatory mitigation via the Conservation Credit System.
 Demonstrate that the project will not have indirect impacts to sage- grouse and their habitats.
 If it cannot be demonstrated, the project proponent will be required to develop Site Specific Consultation Based Design Features to minimize impacts and compensatory mitigation will be required.

-Core Management Areas
+Priority Habitat Management Areas

-The Core Management Areas support high densities of sage-grouse and areas of high estimated space use in suitable habitat (See Section 6.0 for details on technical language).
+The Priority Habitat Management Areas (PHMA) support high densities of sage-grouse and areas of high estimated space use in suitable habitat (See Section 6.0 for details on technical language).
 These areas include approximately 85% of space use by sage-grouse in the State of Nevada.
 These areas represent the strongholds (or "the best of the best") for sage-grouse populations in the State of Nevada and support the highest density of breeding populations.
 Thus, the management strategy is to conserve these areas by avoidance of anthropogenic disturbances in order to maintain or improve current sage-grouse population levels.